How Bites Works

 Yes, you can experience Bites both as a foodie and as a cook.
 Alternatively, you can choose to simply be one or the other, and create the appropriate profile.
 It's up to you.

-Are there limits on how many times cooks can cancel paid reservations?
+Are there limits on how many times cooks can cancel paid orders?

 We understand that emergencies may come up for cooks.
-For that reason, cooks are allowed one canceled reservation within any consecutive 6 month period.
-If cook cancels two reservations within any consecutive 6 month period, cook may be deemed an unreliable cook, at the sole discretion of Bites, and cook's profile may be automatically deleted from Bites.
+For that reason, cooks are allowed one cancelled order within any consecutive 6 month period.
+If the cook cancels two orders within any consecutive 6 month period, cook may be deemed an unreliable cook, at the sole discretion of Bites, and cook's profile may be automatically deleted from Bites.